-The new Parkland development will result in far more public open green space than what currently exists in the CBD and will incorporate approximately five times as many plants and tress than what presently exist.
+The new Parkland development will result in far more public open green space than what currently exists in the CBD and will incorporate approximately four times as many plants and tress than what presently exist.

 LIVING CITY is more than just buildings, it is also about new places, new experiences and new events.
 The Waterfront Park includes a flexible amphitheatre space, catering for over 4000 people in the largest setting, but will be equally inviting and usable as an informal space to meet and hang out.
 The diagrams below demonstrate seating capacity with a variable stage location.
 Loading and unloading for events will occur from either Formby Road or the access road beneath the Elevated Platform.

 Rooke Street will continue to operate as the Bus Strip.
 New bus shelters will be provided at both the northern and southern end of the strip.
 A new pedestrian crossing will be installed mid block to enable passengers to safely cross to and from the paranaple precinct.

 Other locations within the CBD have been considered as potential bus exchange locations however each with advantages and disadvantages and on balance retaining buses within their existing location is considered the best overall community outcome.

 Located between the railway line and the Mersey River, and at the end of the elevated promenade the children’s playspace will be a unique nature-based Playspace.
 Natural buffers in elevation and plantings will provide a semi-contained playground aimed at a variety of ages.